 Adverse Childhood Experiences and Trauma

-This academic year has been disrupted and our expectation has changed.
-We have had to adapt to rapid changes brought about by changing information.
-The reassurance of the academic cycle has shifted.
+The reassurance of the academic cycle always being consistent has shifted.
 This shift has presented us all with periods of anxiety, terror, alarm and fear.
 As school staff, the shift has not only affected our work experience, but has manifested worries and concerns about our family and friends.
 Barry Carpenter has recently produced a framework called the ‘recovery curriculum’ which highlights the importance of ensuring the support and approach are appropriate at this time.

 Should a child have experienced an actual trauma, then a period of time adjusting to this is normal and most young people process this and accommodate the experience in an adaptive way.
 We also know that naturally processing trauma is more effective than formal treatment.